 250 calories per 1 cup

-Looking at calories, you might not find a lot in grean bean casserole, but it comes down to how it’s prepared.
-Langowski suggests not thinking of this dish as a “vegetable,” and Kelinson adds that since green beans aren’t seasonal during Thanksgiving, you won’t get the most nutrient bang anyways.
+Looking at calories, you might not find a lot in green bean casserole, but it comes down to how it’s prepared.
+Langowski recommends not thinking of this dish as a “vegetable,” and Kelinson adds that since green beans aren’t seasonal during Thanksgiving, you won’t get the most nutrient bang anyway.

 - Make it healthier: Have plain green beans instead.